If you have any further questions regarding the award, competition and submission process please send us an email to email@example.com.

 Can I use other characters than English characters?

-NO, you have to write English letters or the system will not be able to recognize the letters.
+NO, you have to write English letters or the system will not be able to recognise the letters.

 The full competition rules are available in the International VELUX Award brief.